 Generally, your lender will only be able to transfer loans once the consumer has approved the contract.
 As a result, the time you approve your contract may affect when you have access to your loan.
 For example, if you approve your contract outside of your lender’s normal business hours, your loan may only be transferred the next business day.

-In general, however, you could expect to see your loan the same day, or within 24 hours of approving the contract.
-This does, however, vary between lenders.
+In general, you could expect to see your loan the same day, or within 24 hours of approving the contract.
+However, this may vary between lenders.

 Also, keep in mind, if you approve your contract on the weekend, your loan may not be transferred until the next business day.
-Access to funds is, ultimately, dependent on inter-bank transfer times.
+Moreover, access to funds is dependent on inter-bank transfer times.

 Making repayments on time is easy through Monzi’s network of lenders.
 Here’s how it works: